openlookeng/hetu-core/hetu-docs/en/connector/memory.md

 ```

 **Note:**
-- `splits-per-node` should be set to a value less than the number of cores on
- the nodes and must be set to the *same value on all nodes*!
 - `spill-path` should be set to a directory with enough free space to hold
  the table data.
 - See **Configuration Properties** section for additional properties and